Structure formation during phase transitions in strongly interacting matter: Pion condensation in dense and not too hot nuclear matter

-A more local part of the nucleon--nucleon interaction is due to exchanges of baryons by heavy mesons, like $\sigma$, $\rho$, $\Omega$, being characterized by big ($\gg 1$) values of the coupling constants, cf. \cite{Glendenning2000}.
+A more local part of the nucleon--nucleon interaction is due to exchanges of heavy mesons, like $\sigma$, $\rho$, $\Omega$, being characterized by large ($\gg 1$) values of the coupling constants, cf. \cite{Glendenning2000}.
 Methods of the perturbation theory do not work in this case.
-The Fermi-liquid approach with the explicit separation of the in-medium pion exchange was formulated by A. B. Migdal for description of the cold nuclear matter, cf. \cite{Migdal78}, and then it was generalized for equilibrium systems at finite temperatures ~\cite{Voskresensky:1982vd,MSTV90} and for non-equilibrium systems, cf. ~\cite{Voskresensky:1987hm,Voskresensky:1988pxw,Voskresensky:1989sn, MSTV90,Voskresensky:1993ud,Kolomeitsev2011}.
+The Fermi-liquid approach with the explicit separation of the in-medium pion exchange was formulated by A. B. Migdal for description of the cold nuclear matter, cf. \cite{Migdal78}, and then it was generalized for description of equilibrium systems at finite temperatures ~\cite{Voskresensky:1982vd,MSTV90} and for nonequilibrium systems, cf. ~\cite{Voskresensky:1987hm,Voskresensky:1988pxw,Voskresensky:1989sn, MSTV90,Voskresensky:1993ud,Kolomeitsev2011}.
 In this approach the long-range (small momenta) processes are treated explicitly, whereas short-range (large momenta) ones are described by the local quantities approximated with the help of the phenomenological Landau--Migdal parameters.

 At low excitation energies the retarded $NN$ interaction amplitude is presented as follows